chasewnelson/Taiwan-COVID-19/README.md

 ## <a name="methods-2023"></a>Methods

 Data were downloaded or manually recorded from the aforementioned sources.
 All statistical analyses were performed in R version 4.3.1 (2023-06-16) "Beagle Scouts" (<a target="_blank" href="https://www.R-project.org/">R Development Core Team</a>).
-Specifically, the R script `Taiwan_COVID_deaths_2023.R` was used to analyze data and produce visualizations.
-Note that the R script is meant to be run manually, line-by-line in an interactive program such as RStudio.
+Specifically, the R script `Taiwan-COVID19-data-2023.R` was used to analyze and join data and produce visualizations.
+Note that the R script is meant to be run interactively, line-by-line in RStudio.

 **Estimating numbers of deaths.** The Taiwan CDC provided cumulative (total) numbers of deaths until <a target="_blank" href="https://www.cdc.gov.tw/Bulletin/Detail/AsyuhuNb0uZMzoJxccOugA?typeid=9">March 16, 2023</a> (18,656 deaths).
 Since that time, it has not provided cumulative numbers to the public.
 Instead, ~weekly Chinese-language press releases report integer-rounded averages per day.
 For example, in an <a target="_blank" href="https://www.cdc.gov.tw/Bulletin/Detail/WcWHyfVbjF05aooxyeUsQw?typeid=9">October 17, 2023 press release</a>, it was reported that there were an average of 6 COVID-19 deaths per day over the period 10/10–10/16.
 Because this period is 7 days long, it can be estimated that there were a total of 7 * 6 = 42 total deaths over this time.
 This calculation was performed for every period since March 16, with the estimated number of new deaths added to the previous period's total.